Rekhansika/ecommerce-follow-along/README.md

 * Created the ProductRouter page in Backend.
 * Created ProductModel in backend.
 * Handle file uploads by multer inside middleware multer.

+# Milestone 11

+* Created HomePage for dynamic products presentation.
+* Added the backend part for handling products(created endpoint to get products).